Aszeal/PyBer_Analysis/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Summary ##
-After analyzing all the information I came to the conclusion
+After analyzing all the information, I have three recommendations for the decision-makers at Pyber.
+But first, I need to address a **disparity** in the data.
+Based off of the data, it appears that the more customers use the product the **less** the Drivers make per fair.